 The Dog’s Children includes twenty stories dictated to the class and the teaching staff, Charles F. Voegelin, and Leonard Bloomfield, as later edited by Bloomfield.
 The manuscript from which this edition has been prepared is now at the National Anthropological Archives at the Smithsonian Institution.
 The volume also contains an Ojibwe-English glossary and other linguistic study aids.

 About the Authors

-Angeline Williams, the narrator of these texts, was born at Manistique, Michigan, on the upper peninsula of Michigan.
-Her home when she worked on these texts was at Sugar Island just east of Sault Ste.
-Marie.
+Angeline Williams was born at Manistique, Michigan, on the upper peninsula of Michigan.
+Her home when she worked on these texts was Sugar Island, just east of Sault Ste.
+Marie, Ontario.
 This publication of some of her contributions to the study of Ojibwe is offered to honour her memory.

 - The Dog’s Children: Anishinaabe Texts told by Angeline Williams

 - Angeline Williams (Author), Leonard Bloomfield (Editor), John D. Nichols (Editor)

 - Published January 1999, 256 pages

 - Paper, ISBN: 978-0-88755-833-7, 6 × 9, $32.95

 - Topic(s): Indigenous Studies